dellaboemia/RepData_PeerAssessment1/PA1_template.md

     if (missing(f)) {
         stop("The filename for the imputed data frame must be provided") }

+    # Make a copy of the activities data frame passed as an argument
     newdf = data.frame(x)

+    # The approach here is to merge the newActivities and stepsByInterval data
+    # frames.
+This will add a column to each row in newActivities with the
+    # average steps for the time interval.
     newdf <- merge(newdf, stepsByInterval, by = "interval")

+    # Next, we use the ifelse construct to identify missing values and to
+    # replace them with the average value in the column just added.
     newdf <- transform(newdf, steps.x = ifelse(is.na(steps.x), steps.y, steps.x))

+    # Remove the extra averages column and reset the column names.
     newdf$steps.y <- NULL
     names(newdf) <- c("interval", "steps", "date")

+    # Set the directory where this processed data set is to be saved.
     dataDir <- "/Data/Processed Data"

+    # Create data directory if does not already exist and set working directory
     if (!dir.exists(file.path(homeDir, dataDir))) {
         dir.create(file.path(homeDir, dataDir), recursive = TRUE)
     }
     setwd(file.path(homeDir, dataDir))

+    # Save data set
     write.csv(newdf, file = f)

+    # Reset working directory
     setwd(homeDir)

     return(newdf)

 }
 ```